 Practice moving off on a slight slope, moving off and stopping using the clutch only.
 Then try finding a slightly greater slope and then try using a combination of clutch and accelerator.

-On DOWNHILL, starts prepare the car without any gas but use the foot brake to stop the car from moving.
+On DOWNHILL, starts preparing the car without any gas but use the foot brake to stop the car from moving.
 Then do the observation checks and moving-off procedures, as normal but instead of using gas use the foot brake to allow the car to move before using the accelerator as needed.
-If you are parking facing down hill put the car in Reverse and turn the wheels towards the kerb
+If you are parking facing downhill put the car in reverse and turn the wheels towards the kerb

 IF THE CAR STALLS.
 There are three main causes

 You held the handbrake on too long.
 0r you might have even brought up your clutch to rapidly or even You did not use enough gas.
 (Alternatively, a combination of all or some of these.)

 Practice using the clutch and handbrake when moving off.
 Also, consider the use of signalling and the timing as to when to use them when necessary.

 As you are driving you will need to think about your steering when you first started to learn you were taught about the push & pull method of steering.
 Here is a little exercise to help you learn & practise your steering.
 Find an empty part of a car park.
 The idea of the exercise is to turn the car in sharp small circles making practising turning to straighten up & keeping the car slow by dipping the clutch & using the brake.
 Controlling the Car

 Now with safe positioning, you will need to think a little more about how and when you steer.
 There are things such as oversteering when you turn the wheel more than needed to complete a manoeuvre and understeering when you turn too little.
 This can become dangerous.

 A useful exercise to practice steering is to find a car park and turn some figure of eights making tight turns & straightening up keeping the car slow by dipping or using the clutch to keep the car slow.